“I know with a master’s degree, I can go further.”

-- Our MSN, case management program is recognized by U.S. News and Report as being among the “Best Online Graduate Nursing Programs.”
+- Our advanced nursing case management program is recognized by U.S. News and World Report as being among the “Best Online Graduate Nursing Programs.”

-- Our MSN, case management graduates are prepared to assume roles in healthcare systems, insurance and health maintenance organizations and specialty case management firms.
+- Our MSN program graduates are prepared to assume roles in healthcare systems, insurance and health maintenance organizations and specialty case management firms.

 - Our competitive tuition rates and flexible payment options allow most of our students to graduate debt-free.